 Here is one rather surefire way to find out.

-Usually, most separation anxiety behavior (the chewing, barking, digging, etc.) begins within 30 minutes of the dog parent’s leaving, and within a similar period before the parent’s anticipated return.
+Usually, most separation anxiety behavior (the chewing, barking, digging, etc.) begins within 30 minutes of the dog parent’s leaving.
+Similarly, such behavior begins again within a similar period before the parent’s anticipated return.

 If your puppy can endure being home alone for one hour but gets destructive when being left alone for 4 hours, chances are your puppy DOES NOT have separation anxiety.
 Her behavior is a result of sheer boredom or excessive energy.